Introduction to BPMN Part IV - Data and Artifacts

 Creating text annotation

-14. Enter the body of text annotation: Over 90% of requests are made by phone call, 10% by Email.
+14. Enter the body of the text annotation: Over 90% of requests are made by phone call, 10% by Email.

 Entering annotation text